Psychological safety builds resilient teams.

 Here are some quotes:

-- Psychological safety is the belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes.
-It is a dynamic, emergent property of interaction and can be destroyed in an instant with an ill-timed sigh.
+[psychological safety] can be destroyed in an instant with an ill-timed sigh.
 Without behaviors that create and maintain a level of psychological safety in a group, people do not fully contribute — and when they don’t, the power of cognitive diversity is left unrealized.
 Furthermore, anxiety rises and defensive behavior prevails.

-young children’s curiosity—in particular their “eagerness to learn new things”—was as good a predictor of their later kindergarten math and reading achievement as were early measures of self-control
+young children’s curiosity—in particular their “eagerness to learn new things”—was as good a predictor of their later kindergarten math and reading achievement.
+As were early measures of self-control